dvreeze/confused-scala/README.rst

 repository (where it can be configured which are the public Maven repositories to look at, besides Maven Central).
 All such group IDs that are not found in any public repository will be returned as output.

+There is a catch, though.
+The tool first resolves all dependencies, including the root dependencies, so they must have been deployed first, which is often not desirable, because deployment is typically preceded by running test code, but what if that test code uses dependencies that should have been flagged by this tool in the first place?
+See below for an alternative when using Maven in the build workflow of a project.

 This tool is written in Scala, on top of the well-known `Coursier`_ library.
 It internally uses Coursier calls like "cs resolve" and
 "cs complete", via its high-level API.